 The equally distinguished list of contributors to the Law Review includes Dean Leon Green, Sir William Holdsworth, Justice Oliver Wendell Holmes, Albert M. Kales, Nathan William MacChesney, Charles T. McCormick, Sir Frederick Pollock, Dean Roscoe Pound, Dean John Henry Wigmore, Justice Felix Frankfurter, Justice Tom Clark, Justice William O. Douglas, Justice Abe Fortas, Chief Judge Harry T. Edwards, Erwin Griswold, Archibald Cox, Paul Freund, W. Willard Wirtz, Albert Ehrenzweig, H.L.A.
 Hart, Gerald Gunther, Edward H. Levi, Hubert H. Humphrey, Brunson MacChesney, Nathaniel Nathanson, Dean James A. Rahl, Dean (now professor) David Ruder, Martin Redish, Kenneth Culp Davis, Raoul Berger, Bernard Schwartz, Ian Macneil, John Coffee, Gary Lawson, Mary Becker, Stephen Schulhofer, Nadine Strossen, Judge José A. Cabranes, Judge Richard Posner, Cass Sunstein, and many others.
 Beyond the Law Review's traditional legal scholarship, it has published contributions from noted philosopher F.S.C.
 Northrop, the Right Reverend James A. Pike, Earl Stanley Gardner, and J. Edgar Hoover.

 In addition to individual contributions, the Law Review has a proud history of special symposium issues on a broad range of important topics.
-Recent symposium issues have included: Throwing Away the Key: Social and Legal Responses to Child Molesters (1997); Free Speech and Economic Power (1998); Empirical Legal Realism (2003); Constitutional Law and the Internet (2004); our Centennial Symposium Issue (2005); Censorship and Institutional Review Boards (2006); Ordering State-Federal Relations Through Preemption Doctrine (2007); The Legacy of Justice Stevens (2011); Festschrift in Honor of Professor Martin H. Redish (2012); 100 Years Under the Income Tax (2013); and Institutional Design and General Welfare (2014).
+Recent symposium issues have included: Throwing Away the Key: Social and Legal Responses to Child Molesters (1997); Free Speech and Economic Power (1998); Empirical Legal Realism (2003); Constitutional Law and the Internet (2004); our Centennial Symposium Issue (2005); Censorship and Institutional Review Boards (2006); Ordering State-Federal Relations Through Preemption Doctrine (2007); The Legacy of Justice Stevens (2011); Festschrift in Honor of Professor Martin H. Redish (2012); 100 Years Under the Income Tax (2013); Institutional Design and General Welfare (2014); and Democratizing Criminal Justice (2016).